fuzzware-fuzzer/hoedur-experiments/experiment-config/README.md

 For the `shortened-eval`, we opted to increase the runtimes for the two specific targets `CVE-2020-12140` and `CVE-2021-3329` relative to the other targets of the experiment.
 The reason is that these are the target in which hoedur found additional, previously-unknown bugs, some of which take more time to trigger (see Table 2 in the paper).

+## Fine-tuning the Experiment Targets

+In case you would like to perform more fine-tuning of the experiment (for example, remove specific targets, remove a fuzzer type, or change plotting settings), please refer to [config.py](./../scripts/eval_data_processing/config.py).

 # Configuring available Hosts

 The available hosts on which the experiments are run can be configured by editing the [available_hosts.txt](available_hosts.txt) file.
 The file format is the following: